SENSORS FOR FOOD PROCESSING

 SEGMENTED SILOS MEASURING AVAILABLE

-Operations burdened with managing inventory in pie-shaped segments of silos can get accurate volume data—thanks to special firmware for the 3DLevelScanner acoustic sensor.
+Operations burdened with managing inventory in pie-shaped silo segments can get accurate volume data thanks to special firmware for the 3DLevelScanner acoustic sensor.
 The scanner measures and models the topography of material contained in these unusually-shaped wedges.
-The newest firmware then applies the measured distances to a 3D model of vessel dimensions and converts it to a highly accurate volume measurement.
+The firmware then applies the measured distances to a 3D model of vessel dimensions, converting it to a highly accurate volume measurement.

 RETURN ON INVESTMENT